alternative-macro-signals/api-docs/docs/api-reference/endpoints/nbstat.md

 ## 📌 Overview

-The `/nbstat` endpoint provides access to news volume and news balance statistics, similar to our [Real-time NewsBot app](https://nb-data.alternativemacrosignals.com/).
+The `/nbstat` endpoint provides access to news volume and news balance statistics, broadly similar to our [Real-time NewsBot app](https://nb-data.alternativemacrosignals.com/), with a few additional features.

 ## Authentication